uf-hobi-informatics-lab/converter_cluster/README.md

 ## Installing the cluster

-1. Navigate to the root of your system using `cd /`.
+1. Navigate to the desired install path on the system.
+For the rest of the documentation, we call this `$INSTALL_PATH`
-> **Note**: This package assumes the repo will be cloned in the root.
-If you decide to install the package in a different spot, the package will have to be refactored accordingly.
 2. In this location, clone the repo by calling

         git clone https://github.com/uf-hobi-informatics-lab/converter_cluster.git
-3. User will have received the custom image through OneFlorida+ directly.
-Copy this file to `/converter_cluser/image_files/`.
+3. User will have received the custom image `onefl-cluster-image.tar.gz` through OneFlorida+ directly.
+Copy this file to `$INSTALL_PATH/converter_cluser/image_files/`.
-3. Navigate into the repo with `cd /converter_cluster` and run
+3. From there, `cd` into the repo with `cd $INSTALL_PATH/converter_cluster` and run

         sudo python3 install.py
 > **Note**: This script assumes you have Docker installed.
 Please install Docker first if you have not already.
 > **Note**: 'sudo' permissions are used to ensure that calling 'chmod' on the repo is allowed.
 4. You can verify that everything has been installed correctly by using the `verify_cluster.py` script, located at the top level of the repo.
-From here, run
+The install script will ask if you want to run this after installation or in the top level of the repo, run

         cluster run verify_cluster.py
     The script has run correctly if in the output there is a line that reads 'Cluster is running as expected.'